Properties of Fiber-Optic Cabling

 - Suited for long distance application

 - Multimode fiber (MMF): Its core is very large and this type of cable uses LED emitters to send light pulses.
 Specifically, light from a LED enters the multimode fiber at different angles; as shown in Figure 3-10.
-Popular in LANs because they can be powered by low-cost LEDs.
+Popular in LANs because they powered by low-cost LEDs.
 It provides bandwidth up to 10 Gb/s over link lengths of up to 550 meters.
 Following is single mode cable characteristics.

-- Larger core than single mode cable
+- Larger core than single-mode cable

 - Uses LEDs as the light source